Managing Mental Well-Being with Three Wheels

 The Queen’s Awards for Enterprise Innovation

 Simon concludes that, “The lack of support from services obliges individuals such as myself to try and self fund or hunt down alternatives if we are to maintain a better quality of life.
-Completing the HSBC UK City Let’s Ride event has certainly set the wheels in motion for me to work towards a healthier lifestyle.”
+Completing the HSBC UK City Let’s Ride event has certainly set the wheels in motion for me to work towards a healthier lifestyle and kick start my mental well-being.”